AzizBahloul/F_ooredoo/README.md

 Copyright (c) 2025 Mohamed Aziz Bahloul

-**Translation:** Do whatever the fuck you want with this code, just don't sue me.
+**Translation:** Do whatever you want with this code, just don't sue me.

 ---

 ## 🎉 Final Words

-To Ooredoo: **This is what happens when you fuck with the wrong developers.**
+To Ooredoo: **This is what happens when you mess with developers.**

 To Users: **Download responsibly, seed generously, and never let ISPs control you.**